PSMPC – Pulse-step model predictive controller

 Function Description

-For stable, linear and t-invariant systems with monotonous step response it is also possible to use the moment model set approach [4] and describe the system by only 3 characteristic numbers κ, μ, and σ2 , which can be obtained easily from a very short and simple experiment.
+For stable, linear and t-invariant systems with a monotonous step response, it is alternatively possible to use a moment set model [6] and describe the system with only three characteristic numbers κ,μ and σ2, which can be determined from a simple pulse experiment.
 The controlled system can be approximated by first order plus dead-time system

 FFOPDT (s) = K τs + 1 eDs,κ = K,μ = τ + D,σ2 = τ2 (7.1)